📊 Feature Comparison • Updated 2026

 Cons for WhatsApp workflows

-• Often needs automations + WhatsApp messaging provider setup
+• Typically needs automation + WhatsApp messaging provider setup

 • More moving parts = more points of failure